Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

 In addition to jointly fitting all data to our full model, we independently fit $\Gamma_0$ and $\Gamma_1$ to activation laws in the intermediate and small temperature regimes, as shown in the inset of Fig.~\ref{fig:3}(b).
-To account for the saturation of $\Gamma_0$ at small temperatures we add a common temperature-independent offset to both rates.
-As a result, we find a difference in activation energies of $\delta E_A / h = 3.4 \pm 0.2 \:\mathrm{GHZ}$, close to the independently-measured qubit frequency $f_q = 3.826 \: \mathrm{GHz}$.
-This observation does not rely on comparison of the data with the detailed theory.
+We find a difference in activation energies of $\delta E_A / h = 3.4 \pm 0.2 \:\mathrm{GHz}$, close to the independently-measured qubit frequency $f_q = 3.826 \: \mathrm{GHz}$.

 Finally, we show that the parity of the transmon can be manipulated by applying a microwave drive.
-This manipulation is possible because (i) the transmon frequency $f_q^\mathcal{P}$ depends on the charge-parity $\mathcal{P} = \pm 1$, and (ii) the parity switching rate is much higher when the transmon is in the excited state ($\Gamma_1 \gg \Gamma_0$).
+This manipulation is possible because (i) the transmon frequency $f_q^\mathcal{P}$ depends on the charge-parity $\mathcal{P} = \pm 1$, and (ii) the parity switching rate is much higher when the transmon is in the excited state ($\Gamma_1 \gg \Gamma_0$). {We note that manipulation of parity was recently reported for Andreev levels \cite{wesdorp_dynamical_2023, ackermann_dynamical_2023}.}

-To explain the ground state parity manipulation, we focus on the idealized case $\Gamma_0 = 0$.
+To explain the parity manipulation, we focus on the idealized case $\Gamma_0 = 0$.
 Then we show how to prepare the ground state with parity $-1$, assuming that initially either parity is equally probable.
-To bias the distribution towards $-1$ we drive the transmon at frequency $f_q^+$.
+To bias the distribution towards $-1$, we drive the transmon at frequency $f_q^+$.
 The drive excites the transmon only if its ground state had parity $+1$.
 Subsequent relaxation may bring the transmon to the ground state with parity $-1$.
 The latter is a dark state of the drive and, therefore, the distribution becomes biased towards $-1$.
 Subsequent repetition of this process could fully polarize the system in the ground state with parity $-1$.
-Nonzero rate $\Gamma_0$ prevents full polarization, but close to unity polarization can be achieved as long as $\Gamma_1\gg \Gamma_0$.
+Nonzero rate $\Gamma_0$ prevents full polarization, but close to unity polarization can be achieved as long as $\Gamma_1\gg \Gamma_0$. {The results of our measurements for how the degree of parity polarization depends on the strength of the driving are shown in Fig.~\ref{fig:4}.}

-To demonstrate the parity control, we apply a drive at frequency $f_q^+$.
-As a proxy for the drive strength, we use the steady-state probability $p_e[+1]$ of the excited qubit state conditioned on parity being $+1$.
-For weak driving, $p_e[+1]$ is proportional to the drive power due to qubit relaxation; for strong driving, $p_e[+1]$ saturates to $1/2$ due to Rabi oscillations.
-Then we measure the probability of the ground state with parity $-1$ as a function of $p_e[+1]$.
-Measurement results are shown as teal points in Fig.~\ref{fig:4}.
-Upon the application of the drive, the parity becomes biased towards $-1$.
-The degree of parity polarization quickly increases with $p_e[+1]$.
-The direction of polarization can be reversed by driving at $f_q^-$ instead of $f_q^+$ (see orange points in Fig.~\ref{fig:4}).